whitneyburton/portfolios/students/1508/matt_rooney/20151002-matt-rooney-m1.markdown

 ### Your Mission

 In Module 1, I set out to build a solid foundation in Ruby and programming concepts.
-I've seen firsthand the pitfalls of being self-taught and came here intending to gain a thorough understanding of the many facets of Ruby programming.
+I've seen firsthand the pitfalls of being self-taught and came here intending to avoid a lifetime of hacking through code.
+So rather than falling behind in Echo, I made the switch to foxtrot and I'm happy with that decision.

-(What did you set out to accomplish this module?)

 ### End of Module Assessment